MVP design: ship something real without wasting six months

 If the answer to any of these is no, that’s where to focus before anything else gets added.

-If you’re working through an idea and want a second opinion on what should be in scope versus what can wait, we’re straightforward about tradeoffs.
-Book a free 30-minute call and we’ll tell you what we actually think.
+If you’re working through an idea and want a straightforward second opinion on what should be in scope versus what can wait, book a free 30-minute call and we’ll tell you what we actually think.

 Share